izemauricio/ize-compiler/README.md

 # ize-compiler

-This project is a compiler for the Compilers Course @ University of Wisconsin
+Final project for compiler class at University of Wisconsin

 ## Usage: